David Nucifora

 David Nucifora (born 15 January 1962) is a rugby union former player, coach and performance director.
+He is currently performance director for the Scottish Rugby Union.

 Playing career

 Nucifora played for Queensland and Australia.
 He played as a hooker.
 He played for the Queensland team from 1986–1993 and was selected into the Wallabies in 1991 and was also a part of the 1991 Rugby World Cup winning squad which beat England in a nail-biting final winning 12–6.

 Coaching and management career

 Coach of the ACT Brumbies

 In 2002 he was appointed as the coach of ACT Brumbies team and he took them to 3 consecutive finals series, including two finals, winning the 2004 Super 12 tournament.
 He was also named Australian coach of the year from 2002 to 2004 (3 years).
 In April 2004, he was sacked by the ACT Brumbies because the Brumbies' management believed that Nucifora introduced changes to the squad and the development of younger players, that his job was done and that the development program required another set of skills.
 As a result of this, Nucifora became the first ever coach in Super Rugby history, to be sacked after winning the title.